Sacha Baron Cohen refocuses his anger on Mark Zuckerberg after Trump’s loss: ‘One down. One to go.’

 In a piece published by Time magazine ahead of the film’s release, Cohen said he spoke publicly as himself at the Anti-Defamation League event because he feared “that our pluralistic democracies were at risk of being destroyed by a flood of hate, lies and conspiracies spewed by demagogues and spread by social media.”

-Trump “has a willing accomplice in Mark Zuckerberg’s Facebook — a megaphone that history’s worst autocrats could only dream of,” he continued, pointing to QAnon and a conspiracy video claiming face masks cause coronavirus that was viewed by millions before Facebook and YouTube took it down.
+Trump “has a willing accomplice in Mark Zuckerberg’s Facebook — a megaphone that history’s worst autocrats could only dream of,” he continued, pointing to QAnon and a conspiracy theory video claiming masks cause the coronavirus that was viewed by millions before Facebook and YouTube took it down.

 “The shared reality upon which democracy depends has been shredded,” Cohen stated.
 “It would all be hilarious if it weren’t so dangerous.”